 Try either one of these killer ab workouts and either tag The Fit Tutor or use the hashtag #fittutorCORE to spread the word.
 Thanks friends!
 Excited to hear how much you love it!

 I’d love to help you reach all your health and fitness goals, and cheer you on along the way.
-Give The Fit Tutor a try- sign up for a 2 week FREE trial today, and after that you get an online personal trainer for only $11.99/mo!
+Give The Fit Tutor a try- sign up for a membership, and get an online personal trainer for as little as $11.99/mo!
+Cancel anytime!

 A Note To My Pregnant and Postpartum Friends